What is an accounts receivable collection period?

 The decision to grant a customer a period of time to pay for the goods or services they receive immediately can put significant pressure on a business.
 Businesses that extend credit must have enough money in the bank to pay for inventory while waiting for customers to finish paying for products they already have.
 To manage cash flow effectively, the business must have a reasonable expectation of when the cash will come in.
 You should also have some idea of how your customers pay their bills.

-See also What is a bank transfer number? (with photo)
+See also What is a Premium Base?

 Calculating a company’s accounts receivable billing period allows managers to assess how long a credit account remains open.
 This helps them decide on a credit term that is long enough to entice customers to make a purchase, but not long enough that the business cannot maintain inventory levels or pay bills.
 Many businesses track the collection period of current accounts receivable and compare it to previous periods as an early indicator that changes in credit policies and terms are needed.
 If the billing period increases, it may mean that the business needs to tighten its credit policies or arrange additional inventory financing to offset the change in cash flow.